ianbbqzy/DSSB-Dressing/README.md

 Remember to run `git pull origin master` frequently to get the latest changes.

-#### Jupyter Notebook
+#### Jupyter Notebook (On google cloud)

-Do this on both your local machine and on Google cloud

 Run this script to setup the requirements we most likely will need for running CNN's.
-Extracted from stanford c231n
+Extracted from Stanford c231n.
+We will modify the requirements later.
 ```
 cd DSSB-Dressing
 ./setup_googlecloud.sh